 Pensions lifetime and annual allowances: the impact on the NHS

-The tax implications of the lifetime and annual allowance on clinicians who are members of the NHS pension scheme has been in the press recently.
-Senior clinicians are refusing to take on additional work or are taking early retirement to avoid large tax bills which are at a rate higher than the current tax rates.
+The tax implications of the lifetime and annual allowance on clinicians who are members of the NHS pension scheme has been in the press since early 2019.
+During 2019/20, senior clinicians were refusing to take on additional work or were taking early retirement to avoid large tax bills which are at a rate higher than the current tax rates.

 The issue at the heart of this debate is the limit to the contribution that individuals can make to their pension scheme each year and the size of the pension pot without being subject to tax – the annual allowance and the lifetime allowance.
 The annual allowance was significantly reduced in 2011, but in 2016 it was subject to a taper which means that more highly paid individuals are being impacted and are having to pay additional tax.
 The annual allowance and lifetime allowance are applicable to everyone paying tax in the UK – this is not an NHS specific issue or even a public sector specific issue.